Your Most-Googled New-Mom Questions, Answered

-This one was a bit surprising but may have to do with the fact that some women believe that coconut water has helped boost their milk production because it is so hydrating.
+This question was a bit surprising in its popularity, but it may have to do with the fact that some women believe coconut water has helped boost their milk production because it is so hydrating.
 While we couldn’t find any official recommendations or studies on how much it helps, it is nevertheless perfectly safe to drink coconut water, according to Ross.
 It is, at the very least, a delicious alternative to water if you need more motivation to stay hydrated.

 How can new parents cultivate healthy attachment with their newborn child?

 A healthy, or secure, attachment is a “confidence and trust in the goodness of me, you, us,” according to the authors of Raising a Secure Child.
 It is not the same thing as attachment parenting, although many of the philosophies of attachment parenting are rooted in building secure attachments with children.
 But you don’t have to breastfeed for an extended time or wear your baby constantly to form a secure attachment.
 Many of the ways parents can form a secure attachment may come naturally, like making eye contact with your baby and using soothing tones when you comfort them.
 Establishing a secure attachment is a daily practice of gestures, big and small, that will help your baby grow into a confident child.
 Read more about small ways to strengthen your connection.

 It is rare for an exclusively breastfed baby to become constipated.
 If your newborn isn’t having around five bright yellow poops by their fifth day, the problem could be lack of food, not constipation.
 When it does happen, it may be due to reactions to milk proteins in formula or even a reaction to milk proteins in the mother’s diet.
 Babies transitioning to solid foods are more likely to get constipated, especially if they eat too much rice cereal.
 If introducing foods like bananas and broccoli or more fruit juice and liquid doesn’t help relieve things, talk to your pediatrician before trying other remedies.